PokemonAutomation/ComputerControl/Wiki/Programs/PokemonSV/TeraSelfFarmer.md

 4. Send to Boxes: Manual
 5. Your party must be full.
 6. The language in the option must match your in-game language.
 The program needs to read the ball names.
+7. Auto save off if Shiny Hunt mode is active

 ### Instructions